What is Western Dressage?

 To become a member of the Western Dressage Association® of America simply go to the Member Registration page on this website.
 Benefits of Membership are listed on our Registration Page.

 Currently, Western Dressage classes are being offered at USEF licensed Morgan Horse Shows.
 These classes are open to all breeds.
 We hope that other breeds within USEF will adopt the discipline and add classes as well.
 There are some dressage shows that offer western dressage classes and the WDAA is working to encourage more shows to offer Western Dressage classes.
 Contact us at firstname.lastname@example.org if you have questions.
-Check out the WDAA calendar for a list of current shows and classes.
+Check out the WDAA Online Event Calendar for a list of current shows and classes.

 The WDAA is in the process of developing a Tool Box with information to help local horse shows hold Western Dressage classes and to assist other breeds to begin the process of getting Western Dressage included into their rules.